austinhuang0131/austinhuang0131.github.io/reference.md

 ---
 title: List of Cool People I recommend!
-description: Here I list some of my acquintances that have demonstrated certain skills. aka.
+description: Here I list some of my acquaintances that have demonstrated certain skills. aka.
 "People I would provide a reference for".
 comments: true
 ---